From a sound point of view, it felt like we were working in uncharted waters… The form is the content, the sound design is the story. — Brett Morgen*

 Bowie was an intellectual surveyor, using the art and ideas that influenced him most and paying it forward in brilliant synthesis.
 His half-brother—who ended up spending most of his life in psychiatric institutions and eventually killing himself—introduced the young would-be performer to jazz and the Beats.
 Filmmaker Morgen, in turn, discovered Brecht and Burroughs by listening to Bowie.
 The sense of existential fracture and transience that shapes MOONAGE DAYDREAM echoes the cinematic methods Bowie employed in his lyric writing and composition—the jump cut, the close-up, the dissolve.
 Indeed, throughout his professional life, Bowie made many (unsuccessful) attempts to direct a feature-length film.
 His 1974 album Diamond Dogs, for example, is a soundtrack of sorts to Orwell’s 1984, the rights to which the singer was never able to secure.
 Morgen has included dozens of film clips that Bowie referenced in one form or another, and scenes from the works of Murnau, Chaplin, Eisenstein, Dreyer, Browning, Buñuel, Oshima, Kubrick, Bergman, Fellini, Visconti, and Roeg stream before our eyes in an emotive dreamscape.
 “Everything is cinema,” said Godard.
 If seeing is a form of understanding, a glance—a visual leap marked by doubt—is often more telling than an exegesis.
 With his method of constant reflection/refraction of artist and subject, truth and illusion, Morgen further deconstructs a life of fragments with great imagination and mobility.

-See link below for IMAX screening details.
+See link below for screening and streaming details.

 Directed by Brett Morgen